quackscience/.github/profile/README.md

 ## Join Us
 Developing DuckDB is hard but thanks to Team DuckDB Labs - developing extensions is fun!<br>
+There are zero politics or entry barriers in Quackscience.
+Anything goes as long as it quacks!

 Got an idea or an extension you'd like to work on with friends?
 [Start a Discussion](https://github.com/quackscience/.github/discussions)